 - Element of Selectivity:

-While construction curriculum, the principle of selectivity is to be kept in mind only such events and facts are selected for inclusion in the curriculum that are helpful for upholding social values and make progressive step.
+While constructing a curriculum, the principle of selectivity is to be kept in mind only such events and facts are selected for inclusion in the curriculum that is helpful for upholding social values and make a progressive step.

 - Psychological and Scientific: